Connect with others who understand.

 Medical and Family History

-You will be asked about the history of your symptoms.
+Your doctor will ask about the history of your symptoms.
 Provide as much detail as possible about the type of head pain you feel during a migraine, any other symptoms you experience, and the frequency and timing of attacks.
-It is helpful to keep a migraine diary to record migraine symptoms.
-The diary may show a clear pattern that helps identify migraine triggers.
-The doctor will likely ask about family history of headaches, since heredity is a major risk factor for developing migraine.
+Be sure to mention anything that seems to trigger or relieve your headaches.

 Physical and Neurological Exams